silvncr/folder2osz/README.md

 ## Contributing

 If you want to contribute to this project, feel free to fork it and submit a pull request.
 If you have any questions, you can contact me on Discord at `@silvncr`.

+For testing purposes, error messages are numbered to make it easier to identify them.
+If you encounter an error, please include the error number in your bug report.